 Our programme of RSHE is firmly rooted within the PSHE/PPD programmes.
 Our aim is to provide a well-balanced appropriate programme of study.
-Students will receive sessions on RSHE in each year group, generally taught in mixed ability groups and often mixed sex.
-On occasions, students will be taught in single sex groups when appropriate.
+Students will receive sessions on RSHE in each year group, generally taught in mixed ability groups and often mixed sex (where appropriate and individual to each UKAT Academy).
+On occasions, students will be taught in single sex groups when appropriate, or where the Academy is a single sex Academy.
 Staff are aware that our young people come from backgrounds which reflect a range of values and experiences, and that sensitivity will be needed.